-After completing my studies and returning to Damascus in 1994, I came to know many of these personally.
+After completing my studies and returning to Damascus in 1994, I came to know many of these individuals personally.
 Some were relatives, and others were friends.
 For reasons not entirely clear to me, they would confide in me their close and private encounters with Syria’s kings, the powerful figures with whom they became associated.
 Some were content to know the head of a security branch; others were more (or less) fortunate and became associated with a minister or prime minister, or (very rarely) with Asad himself.
 All had stories to share, as though driven by a cathartic exercise.
 Their stories, shared over endless cups of tea and cigarettes, could go on for hours, leaving me exhausted and gasping for air.
-They weren’t interested in my insights, though at time I felt I had to share a few words, words I knew they were far too consumed in their experience to listen to.
+They weren’t interested in my insights, though at times I felt I had to share a few words, words I knew they were far too consumed in their experience to listen to.
 But I was listening, and learning.
-Looking back, I think I was silently writing in my head a manual entitled, One thousand and one reasons why you should never enter the circles of kings.
+Looking back, I think I was silently writing in my head a manual entitled One thousand and one reasons why you should never enter the circles of kings.

 Do not attempt to befriend a king

 Friendships imply reciprocity, and expectations on an even platform.
-None of this applies on kings.
+None of this applies to kings.
 And if you happen to have been a friend of a king before he became one, abandon all such expectations at the very moment he is crowned.
-Mustafa Tlas was once a friend of Hafiz al-Asad, but after 1970, Tlas understood that the most he can get away with was joking in the presence of Asad.
+Mustafa Tlas was once a friend of Hafiz al-Asad, but after 1970, Tlas understood that the most he could get away with was joking in the presence of Asad.
 Maybe he could even tell a few animated stories about leaders Asad didn’t like (e.g. Yasir Arafat), but that’s about it.
-All the rules that applied on other political figures, applied on Tlas, and one error could send him on a fast train to Syria’s twilight zone.
-Far more complex is to have been an accomplished person before your king became a king.
+All the rules that applied to other political figures, applied to Tlas, and one error could send him on a fast train to Syria’s twilight zone.
+Far more complex was to have been an accomplished person before your king became a king.
 Tlas could move from friend to entertainer, but what was he to do with the president’s son whom he had known as a child?
 How do you move from placing a child on your lap to nodding with approval at everything this child, now king, says?